KranthiPyreddy/famous-apple-12cd3/src/pages/Marketing.md

       will try to educate them with different campaigns.

-      3. Building off #2, how do you plan on marketing to your customer?
-Build a marketing plan

-      with estimated budget.
-Use real numbers.
-Research Google Ads, Facebook ads etc.

-      As explained above we have two kinds of customers.
       In order to get hospitals and pharmacies

       to collaborate with our venture we will majorly use digital marketing.